bootphon/pyannote-shennong-features/README.md

 # pyannote-shennong-features
-A feature extractator for Pyannote that is based on the Shennong library
+A feature extractor for Pyannote that is based on the Shennong library

 ## Installation